ncatlab/nlab-content/pages/5/9/4/1/1495/content.md

 The standard reference is the monograph

-* D. Knudson, Algebraic spaces, LNM 203, Springer 1971.
+* D. Knutson, Algebraic spaces, LNM 203, Springer 1971.

 [[!redirects algebraic spaces]]